open/close all folders

 - Sonichu has CWCville, where all benefit from the wise and magnanimous rule of Christian Weston Chandler.
 "Tobacky" and alcohol are banned, though the mayor has eventually abandoned his principles and gotten on the booze.
 The town has several taxpayer funded soup

-kitchenhotels with cable television and internet in every room.
+kitchenshotels with cable television and internet in every room.
 Each person gets their own room and each hotel is at least five stories tall.
-Also, some of the 'heroes' of the comic have mobiles with unlimited free minutes and cards that allow them to eat anywhere for free.
+Also, some of the "heroes" of the comic have mobiles with unlimited free minutes and cards that allow them to eat anywhere for free.
 With very little effort, the trolls make fan fiction depicting CWCVille as a hellhole headed up by an insane, tyrannical manchild.

 - It certainly doesn't help that their response to a terrorist bombing (perpetrated by one of Chandler's many Strawmen based on real life people) is to have the daughter of one of the victims butcher the terrorists with a drill.